 Keep your eye on any government or airline recommendations or mandates that may impact your trip.
 We will do our best to inform booked guests of any government or major airline mandates that will be in place at time of travel, but monitoring the status of travel in your own country is always recommended.

 - Get Tested!

-You will need to take a PCR test 3 to 7 days prior to joining the group on Day 1 of the itinerary, and submit your negative test result no later than 2 days prior to joining the group.
+Regardless of when you arrive in country, you will need to take a PCR test 3 to 5 days prior to joining the group on Day 1 of the itinerary, and submit your negative test result no later than 2 days prior to joining the group.

-Yes, we expect to still be able to transfer you from the airport to the hotel, on bigger vehicles with reduced capacity.
-Passengers may be required to wear masks in the van.
+Yes, we expect to still be able to transfer you from the airport on bigger vehicles with reduced capacity.
+Passengers will be required to wear masks in the van.

-We anticipate that our vaccine requirement, in addition to our pre-screening and testing procedure will eliminate your need to quarantine in Argentina.
-However, we are closely monitoring government guidelines and will follow any mandates imposed by the Argentine government.
+We anticipate that our vaccine requirement, in addition to our pre-screening and testing procedure will eliminate your need to quarantine on arrival.
+However, we are closely monitoring government guidelines and will follow all mandates in force at the time of arrival.

 On Board the Ships

 We expect to be operating at some level of reduced capacity to allow for more spacing throughout the ships, although we do not yet know what that level will be.
 We are closely monitoring the appropriate regulatory agencies for their guidelines.

 Yes.
 100% of staff and crew on board are required to be fully vaccinated.